Conan the Barbarian (2011 film): Accolades

 Shaun Smith and Scott Wheeler's work on the film was nominated for the Saturn Award for Best Make-Up, but lost to X-Men: First Class at the 38th Saturn Awards.
 Lionsgate and Ignition Creative were nominated at the 13th Golden Trailer Awards (2012) in the category "Best Standee for Feature Film".

 Future

 Various projects to produce a follow-up film, or a different sequel to the original 1982 film, starring variously Momoa, Arnold Schwarzenegger, or even Amber Heard as Red Sonja, have all fallen through.
+(Note: Attributed to multiple sources:)